Virus Alert: Release and reception

 "Virus Alert" was released on September 26, 2006, as a track on the album Straight Outta Lynwood.
 The album was a commercial success, debuting at number 10 on the Billboard 200 chart, which was Yankovic's highest chart debut at the time.

 In a track-by-track review for MTV, Corey Moss described the song as a "hyperactive new wave tune" that lampoons "those e-mails your paranoid aunt sends you".
 AllMusic critic David Jeffries noted the track as an example of Yankovic's skill with style parodies, calling it a "dead-on" and "effervescent" take on Sparks.

 Music video

 An animated music video for "Virus Alert" was directed by animator David C. Lovelace, known for his work on the website Newgrounds.
 The video was included on the DVD side of the DualDisc release of Straight Outta Lynwood, which featured animated videos for six of the album's original songs.
 The video visually interprets the song's increasingly absurd warnings with stylized, cartoonish depictions of the virus's destructive capabilities, animated in Lovelace's signature style.

 Virus Alert 3D

 On May 6, 2007, Left Brain Games released a game called Virus Alert 3D, based on the song.
 In the game, Al must "delete" the viruses that have spread throughout the computer network of Company-Tech Co., Ltd., LCC, Al's new employer.
 In the game, Al is able to shoot discs by collecting them.
-The game then became lost media, with no way to purchase the full game, until a Discord user named "eientei" on the Shockwave Discord server was able to find the credentials in 2023..